Kinda like flying low over new territory without ever landing and getting on the ground?

 Policies owned by the debtor

 Insurance, a contract with a provider to pay on the occurance of a specified event, is an asset.
 It needs to be scheduled.
+But if the companies do not give you the amount that you deserve, then you can sue insurance companies.

 Our local practice about scheduling term insurance (pure insurance with no accumulated value) has gone back and forth.